MohsenEbadpour/PointNet-meets-Self-Attention-Graph-Pooling-A-Synergistic-Approach-to-Point-Cloud-Classification/README.md

 ## Acknowledgement
-The original concept for this research was realized as the final project of the three-dimensional vision course, presented by Dr. Javanmardi, in the master's degree at Amirkabir University of Technology.
-Given the positive results of the initial implementatioon, a group of students came together to carry out the subsequent work and submit this research to a reputable academic conference or journal.
-Research activities have been carried out in Dr. Javanmardi's laboratory and the initial version will be released soon.
+The original concept for this research was realized as the final project of the three-dimensional vision course presented by Dr. Javanmardi in the master's degree at Amirkabir University of Technology.
+Given the positive results of the initial implementation, a group of students came together to carry out the subsequent work and submit this research to a reputable academic conference or journal.
+Research activities have been carried out in Dr. Javanmardi's laboratory, and the initial version will be released soon.
 This directory presents the most recent applications and discoveries.

 ## People